 Taxotere Permanent Hair Loss Lawsuit Timeline

-Plaintiff Erma Spann filed the first Taxotere permanent hair loss lawsuit against Sanofi.
+Plaintiff Erma Spann filed the first Taxotere lawsuit against Sanofi.
 Spann allegedly experienced permanent hair loss after undergoing chemotherapy with Taxotere in February 2005.
-Spann alleges Sanofi concealed information, preventing patients from objectively deciding whether taking Taxotere was worth the permanent hair loss risks.
+Spann alleges Sanofi concealed information, preventing patients from objectively deciding whether taking Taxotere was worth the risks.
 Her claim also asserts that Sanofi utilized “wrongful conduct and illegal kickback schemes.”
 These policies allegedly exposed thousands of patients to Taxotere’s increased toxicity compared to its less potent taxane drug competitor, Taxol.

 March 23, 2016: Ami Dodson Files Second Taxotere Lawsuit